-I case you’ve never looked at a cheap, store bought barbecue sauce label, here it is one (it also has 16g sugar / 2 tbsp):
+In case you’ve never looked at a cheap, store-bought barbecue sauce label, here is one (it also has 16g sugar / 2 tbsp):

 HIGH FRUCTOSE CORN SYRUP, DISTILLED VINEGAR, TOMATO PASTE, MODIFIED FOOD STARCH, CONTAINS LESS THAN 2% OF: SALT, PINEAPPLE JUICE CONCENTRATE, NATURAL SMOKE FLAVOR, SPICES, CARAMEL COLOR, SODIUM BENZOATE AS A PRESERVATIVE, MOLASSES, CORN SYRUP, GARLIC,* SUGAR, TAMARIND, NATURAL FLAVOR.

-Make sure you use a thick, stainless steel sauce pan.
-I have a really tiny one from All Clad (2/3 QT) that I love and it’s perfect for sauces, especially if prepared in small quantities.
+Make sure you use a thick, stainless steel saucepan.
+I have a tiny one from All-Clad (2/3 QT) that I love, and it’s perfect for sauces, especially if prepared in small quantities.
 It’s similar to this one.

-I have to admit I did not expect to like this sauce – I was never into BBQ sauce and we only bought it for my husband, but I loved it so much I almost had it all in one go (I was tasting, right?).
+I have to admit I did not expect to like this sauce, and I was never into BBQ sauce, and we only bought it for my husband, but I loved it so much I almost had it all in one go (I was tasting, right?).
 I tried it with chicken wings I had already cooked, and I can see it pairing perfectly with one of our entertaining platters:

 *This post contains affiliated links, which means I get a small commission if you choose to purchase something via one of my links, at no extra cost to you.